Generating Colored Sketches from Chaos in Procreate with Geoffrey Ernault

 On ArtStation Learning, concept artist Geoffrey Ernault shows how to generate colored sketches from chaos, starting from a blank page with no ideas in Procreate.
 This tool will allow you to understand how to use photos to generate ideas, a color palette, and refine the composition in order to have a starting point for a more developed image.

-You can download Procreate through the App Store by following here.
+You can download Procreate through the App Store here.

 Geoffrey Ernault is a concept artist and game developer currently working as an indie developer and freelance artist for the entertainment industry.
 His past clients include Riot Games ( Valorant and other R&D titles), Guerrilla Games (RIGS), as well as MPC and Airship Syndicate.